Zephira58/Zephira58/README.md

 💡 I like to expand my knowledge and explore new technologies.\
 🎮  In my free time, I like to listen songs and game. \
-🏳️‍⚧️ I'm your resident online trans-girl just tryna fit the aesthetic ♥
+🏳️‍⚧️ I'm your resident online trans-girl just tryna fit the aesthetic ♥ 🐨 I come from a land down under 🎶

 <details>
 <summary><b>⚙️ &nbsp;GitHub Analytics</b></summary>